Charged black holes in Weyl conformal gravity: Horizons

-As may be expected, the horizon plot in figure~\ref{subfig:CGRN_structure} for the CGRN ($\gamma\neq0$) metric closely resembles that in figure~\ref{subfig:CGS_structure} for the CGS metric investigated in ~\cite{turner2020}.
-The most visible effect of introducing the dyonic charge $D_g$ is to create a discontinuity at $\beta\,\gamma=0$.
-As $\beta\,\gamma\rightarrow0$, the horizons and photon spheres located at $r>3\,\beta$ move to $+\infty$ while those at $r<3\,\beta$ move to $-\infty$.
-This difference is also clearly seen in the figure~\ref{fig:MK_vs_CGRN}, where the black horizon curves for $D_g=0$ cross $\beta\,\gamma=0$ at $r/\beta=3$ while the coloured curves for $D_g^2>0$ do not.
+As expected, the horizon plot in figure~\ref{subfig:CGRN_structure} for the CGRN ($\gamma\neq0$) metric closely resembles figure~\ref{subfig:CGS_structure}, which represents the CGS metric.
+Naturally, figure~\ref{subfig:CGS_structure} is in good agreement with the horizon plot presented in~\cite{turner2020}.
+The most visible effect of introducing the dyonic charge $D_g$ is the creation of a discontinuity at $\beta\,\gamma=0$.
+This difference is also clearly seen in figure~\ref{fig:MK_vs_CGRN}, where the black horizon curves for $D_g^2=0$ cross $\beta\,\gamma=0$ at $r/\beta\sim2$ while the coloured curves for $D_g^2>0$ do not.
 This singular behaviour aligns with~\eqref{eq:CGRN_metric_1} giving $B_{\text{CGRN}}^{\gamma \neq 0}(r)$ being ill-defined at $\gamma=0$.